Jazz education: Early university jazz programs

 Prior to the first jazz degree, some academic classes were offered.
 In 1941 the New School for Social Research in Manhattan offered a jazz history course.
-In 1945 a school known as the Schillenger House opened in Boston.
+In 1945 a school known as the Schillinger House opened in Boston.
 This school "offered a two year curriculum and awarded an artist diploma."
-In 1973, the Schillenger House, which became the Berklee School of Music in 1954, officially changed its name to Berklee College of Music.
+In 1973, the Schillinger House, which became the Berklee School of Music in 1954, officially changed its name to Berklee College of Music.
 The first college degree in jazz was offered in 1947 at the University of North Texas.
 Over the course of the next few decades, jazz programs popped up all over the country and around the world.
 This Timeline of jazz education, notes the starting dates of many of these influential programs.

 By 1950, there were over 30 colleges and universities offering jazz courses.
 Along with this growth at universities came a number of summer programs that served to educate young musicians about jazz.
 Stan Kenton is particularly famous for starting one such summer program.
 These summer camps were some of the first academic institution of any type to invite professional musicians to help educate young students.
 This precedent continued to become more prominent.